Afcon 2019: I expect three points against Tanzania – Sebastien Migne | Goal.com

 The Harambee Stars suffered defeat in their Group C opener of the Africa Cup of Nations after losing 2-0 to a well-oiled Algerian side on Sunday.

-A win against the East African neigbhours will somehow revive their hopes of making it to the knockout stages of the competition and coach Migne has promised Kenyans that his side is ready to show the quality that lacked against the Desert Foxes.
+A win against the East African neigbhours will somehow revive their hopes of making it to the knockout stages and coach Migne has promised Kenyans that his side is ready to show the quality they lacked against the Desert Foxes.

 “I expect three points, a victory, it is Tanzania of course it is a derby but it will be a nice opportunity for us to bounce back,” Migne told reporters in Egypt.